MiyukiVigil/COS30018-Assignment/readme.md

 1. Waits until it receives `START_NEGOTIATION`.
 2. Sends `REQUEST` to the broker for the desired car.
 3. Receives dealer options from the broker.
-4. Checks whether any dealer reserve price is within the buyer budget and builds a shortlist.
+4. Checks whether any dealer reserve price is within the buyer budget.
-5. Sends `PROPOSE` (BUYER_SHORTLIST) to the broker containing initial offers.
+5. Sends `PROPOSE` offers to dealers.
-6. Handles broker-routed `PROPOSE` (BROKER_RELAY_COUNTER) counter-offers from dealers.
+6. Handles `REJECT_PROPOSAL` counter-offers.
-7. Sends a revised `PROPOSE` (BUYER_COUNTER) back to the broker if still negotiating.
+7. Sends a revised `PROPOSE` if still negotiating.
-8. Handles broker-routed `ACCEPT_PROPOSAL` and confirms the deal.
+8. Handles `ACCEPT_PROPOSAL` and confirms the deal to the broker.
 9. Sends no-deal confirmation if budget, retry, or round limits are exceeded.

 Important state: